-Jim Nill is entering his first season as General Manager of the Dallas Stars after being appointed to the position on April 29, 2013 by Owner and Governor, Tom Gaglardi.
-He becomes the 11th General Manager in franchise history and the sixth since the team moved to Dallas.
+Jim Nill is in his second season as general manager of the Dallas Stars after being appointed to the position on April 29, 2013 by owner and governor, Tom Gaglardi.
+He is the 11th general manager in franchise history and the sixth since the team moved to Dallas.

 The Hanna, Alberta, native joined the Red Wings’ front office in the summer of 1994 following three seasons with the Ottawa Senators.
 Previously, Nill enjoyed a nine-season NHL career as a right wing with the Boston Bruins, Vancouver Canucks, St. Louis Blues, Winnipeg Jets and Red Wings.
 He collected 58 goals, 87 assists and 854 penalty minutes in 524 regular season games.
 Nill later went to Adirondack as a player/coach, retiring as a player after the 1990-91 season.
 A member of the 1979-80 Canadian National and Olympic teams in 1979-80, he was a fifth-round pick of the St. Louis Blues (89th overall) in the 1978 Draft.

 Jim resides in Frisco with his wife Rebecca and have three children: Jenna, Trevor and Kristin.